eXpServer/expserver.github.io/docs/roadmap/phase-2/stage-16.md

 A new module `xps_config` is added for reading the JSON configuration file and storing the parsed data in the structs.
 It also implements a lookup of the configuration to determine the appropriate server and route for an incoming request.
 It also matchs the listeners and hostnames.

 The session module is updated to incorporate the lookup of configuration while processing the request.
 The appropriate functionality is executed with respsect to the request type obtained from the lookup.
-The redirect server and reverse proxy server are implemented here.
+The redirect server and reverse proxy server are implemented in this stage.

-The `main.c` is updated to create multiple cores.
-Each of the listeners mentioned in the configuration file is duplicated and added to all the cores created.

 ## Implementation